 Few places in the country can boast two rivers, two castles, an 11th century Priory Church, a mill of Saxon origin, a medieval bridge and the site of a civil war siege in 1645, so it's no wonder that people have been visiting Christchurch for hundreds of years!

-Christchurch's spectacular location on the shores of its own natural harbour makes it the perfect place to relax and enjoy stunning views across the four miles of coastline, as well as taking part in a range of water activities.
+Christchurch's spectacular location on the shores of its own natural harbour makes it the perfect place to relax and enjoy stunning views across the four miles of coastline.
+You can also take part in a range of water activities such as boat trips with H2O Powerboat Experience.

 There is so much to see and do, you'll need at least a whole day (or weekend) to soak up the atmosphere of this quaint and historic town.
 Here are some suggestions for spending 24 hours in Christchurch.